mainwp/mainwp-child/readme.txt

 * Enhancement: Install plugin error message

 = 3.0.2 - 1-22-16 =
-* Fixed: Issue with scheduled BackupWordPress when run from dashboard
+* Fixed: Issue with scheduled BackupWordPress when running from Dashboard
 * Fixed: Issue with Heatmap tracker JavaScript
 * Added: Support for hosts with PHP with disabled mb_regex
 * Tweaked: Code snippet result message